TymekDev/no-js-dark-mode-toggle/README.md

 - Changing labels based on the theme we are in
 - `@media (prefers-color-scheme: dark)` support

+---

 In this repository you will find an implementation with these improvements.
-You can a deployed version at [tymekdev.github.io/no-js-dark-mode-toggle][].
+You can view a deployed version at [tymekdev.github.io/no-js-dark-mode-toggle][].

 [tymekdev.github.io/no-js-dark-mode-toggle]: https://tymekdev.github.io/no-js-dark-mode-toggle